Rector and Deans

 At the moment Hanken has four Deans (vice-rectors) with different areas of responsibilities: research and societal impact (David B. Grant), education and Rector's representative in Vaasa (Sören Kock), executive education and corporate relations (Kaj Storbacka), and programme and quality assurance (Maria Holmlund-Rytkönen).
 Their term of office is until 31.7.2023.
 The Deans are members of Hanken's management team.

-The Board appoints the Deans and the allocation of work is proposed by the Rector.
+The Board appoints the Deans and the division of responsibilities is proposed by the Rector.

 Dean of Research and Societal Impact

 David B. Grant, Professor in Supply Chain Management & Social Responsibility

 As Dean of Research and Societal Impact, David B. Grant supports the development of research and research-based societal impact, the processes for external research funding, research ethics, data protection and open science, coordination of Hanken's research groups and areas of strength, recruitment and tenure-track processes for researching and teaching staff, and the development and marketing of the doctoral program.
 He is the Chair of Hanken’s Research Council and the Tenure Track Committee.
 Professor Grant is also a member of the Research Ethics Committee.

 David B. Grant’s own research and expertise focuses on customer service, satisfaction, and service quality, retail logistics, reverse and sustainable logistics, and humanitarian and societal logistics.
 He has over 250 publications in various refereed journals, books and conference proceedings and is on the editorial board of many international journals.
 Two of his co-authored books are now in their second editions.